 - Play what you know.
 Pick a couple of songs that you know and can sing along to on the radio, find an arrangement, then play.
 "One of the difficulties with learning music, " Stephen says, "is splitting your attention.
 Trying to learn a new song on a new instrument -- you're trying to learn two things at once.
 Have your brain focus on one thing at a time to start with."
 You can find different song arrangements on Stephen's website: internetchorddatabase.com. opens a new window

 - Learn the next level of chords.
-Once you get the basics, you can progress on to sevenths, including G, D and C.
+Once you get the basics, you can progress on to more challenging chords, including G, D and C.

 - Practice.
 "Just play songs you like and play them again and again," Stephen concludes.
 "When you get 80 percent of the song right, you can try a new one."